GSP8 Complete Vertical Cabbing Machine

 It is supplied with the following accessories that will allow you to completely finish cabochons:

 - Set of 4 Resin Bonded Diamond Disks for the sanding process.
 The disks have a foam core which allows enough "dip" to get an evenly rounded surface on your cabochons.
-They are magnetically backed and adhere firmly to the 260 grit steel diamond disk.
+They are magnetically backed and attach to the face plate without the need for glue.
 The disks are manufactured by Gemmasta in Ballina and replacements are readily available.Standard set up is 280 (BLACK), 600(BROWN), 1200(GREY) & 3000(PINK) Grit

 - Gemmasta manufactured water kit with an articulated water hose to apply water to the disks.
 The water kit accepts a standard garden hose style of connection.
 We highly recommend using a gravity feed water feed to avoid building up too much pressure in the water system.

 - Brass water drain outlet through the base of the tray.
 Simply connect 25mm clear plastic tubing for your waste water (not supplied).